kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 * https://github.com/kubernetes/enhancements/pull/3767#discussion_r1086020464
 * https://github.com/kubernetes/enhancements/pull/3767#discussion_r1086012665

-We already allow "Name" to be optional in `To`, effectively resulting in wildcard behavior.
+We already allow "Name" to be optional in `Target`, effectively resulting in wildcard behavior.
 Should we expand that to allow any of the following?

 1. References to any group or resource